NelsonBurton/hapispwa/README.md

 Understanding the code
 -----------
-There are 3 main files, plus some unit tests in the tests directory.
-All the Javascript code is in hapispwa.js (includes both server and client code).
+There are 3 important folders:
+-lib- run on both client and server
+-server- code run only on the server (Meteor methods, db writes) -client- code run only on client (Templating, Event handling, etc)

 There is a small amount of templating in the html (that allows the data to be printed).
+Styling is in hapispwa.css